-KETO//OS has side effects, but they are minimal and almost identical to the flu-like side effects that someone may get in the first week of doing the ketogenic diet.
-The side effects of KETO//OS can easily be reduced by drinking more water and supplementing with sodium, potassium, and magnesium, or simply by decreasing the dose.
+KETO//OS has side effects, but most of them are minimal and almost identical to the flu-like side effects that someone may get in the first week of doing the ketogenic diet.

 The benefits of KETO//OS, however, are much less certain than the side effects.
-At this point, there is no research on KETO//OS and one human study on supplementing with ketone salts (that only found exogenous ketones to increase blood ketone levels).
+At this point, there is no research on KETO//OS, and it is unlikely to be a reliable method to hack your way to sustainable keto results.

-Whether or not you decide to supplement with KETO//OS, MCT oil, or another ketone boosting supplement, keep in mind that it will not provide you with all of the positive effects that you can get from the ketogenic diet.
-To find out how to get all of these benefits, check out our ketogenic diet beginner’s guide.
+Whether or not you decide to supplement with KETO//OS, MCT oil, or another ketone-boosting supplement, keep in mind that it will not provide you with all of the positive effects that you can get from the ketogenic diet.
+To learn how to experience all of these benefits, check out our ketogenic diet beginner’s guide.